by Trevor Waddington, Founder & President, Truth Tree

 Below are some examples of what parents love AND don’t love about our school.

 “Our first year was a bit rocky.
-Melinda was new, and the class had been together for several years.
+Rachel was new, and the class had been together for several years.
 She had a hard time fitting in.
-After we addressed this with her teachers, they created a plan to help, and after about a month, Melinda couldn’t wait to go to school to learn and, of course, see her newly developing friends.” – Lauren S., Current Parent of a 2nd grader.
+After we addressed this with her teachers, they created a plan to help, and after about a month, Rachel couldn’t wait to go to school to learn and, of course, see her newly developing friends.” – Lauren S., Current Parent of a 2nd grader.

 If you’re unavailable on that date, click here to schedule a one-on-one tour.